-- •Staff were able to communicate with and understand each person's requests and changing moods as they were aware of people's known communication preferences. - •Care records contained clear communication plans explaining how people communicated, and information about key words and objects of reference they used to express themselves.
+- •Staff were able to communicate with and understand each person's requests and changing moods as they were aware of people's known communication preferences. - •Care records contained clear communication plans explaining how people communicated and information about key words and objects of reference they used to express themselves. - •The service used a variety of communication tools to enable interactions to be led by people receiving care and support.
+For example, using pictures and symbols when planning people's days.